THE coffee shops in this timeline does

 fact that Tea Leaves and Coffee Beans is no longer in business on the

-corner of Hospital Street and the Cocoa Yard.
+Hospital Street and the Cocoa Yard.
 Other businesses followed

 January 2012: Munundry's is now a